OpenNebula/addon-context-windows/README.md

 ### rhsrvany.exe

-On RHEL (CentOS) or Fedora systems the prebuilt binary [rhsrvany.exe](https://github.com/rwmjones/rhsrvany) is distributed as part of the package `virt-v2v` and placed into `/usr/share/virt-tools/rhsrvany.exe`.
+On RHEL (CentOS) or Fedora systems the required binary [rhsrvany.exe](https://github.com/rwmjones/rhsrvany) is distributed as part of the package `virt-v2v` and placed into `/usr/share/virt-tools/rhsrvany.exe`.
 Please copy the EXE into your local repository clone before creating the MSI.